 brass kitchen drawer pulls

-All you need is some knobs and handles from a local home improvement store (Lowe’s or Home Depot) and they come in so many different styles now there should be something perfect for any space.
+All you need is some knobs and handles from a local home improvement store (Lowe’s or Home Depot).

-Then just pop off the old ones and put on the shiny new one of your choosing!
+They come in so many different styles now that there should be something perfect for any space.
+Then, just pop off the old ones and put on the shiny new one of your choosing!

 white door with a round black door handle

+Plus, there are so many great kitchen hardware trends to delve into.
 This quick and easy project can be done in under an hour!

 Is your old, builder grade tile starting to peel away from the wall?
 Replace it with a new backsplash that will really brighten up your space for you and wow guests when they visit, too!